-Congregate housing is a term for a wide range of independent housing where services may vary considerably.
-Such housing may be subsidized or be a private pay type of housing for seniors where supportive services are available, including the opportunity for residents to have at least one meal per day in a central dining area.
-Ideally services are tailored to the individual's needs including recreational and social activities, special diets, housekeeping, laundry and transportation.
+Congregate housing is a type of elderly apartments where supportive services are available, including the opportunity for residents to have at least one meal per day in a central dining area.
+Ideally, services are tailored to the individual's needs including recreational and social activities, special diets, housekeeping, laundry and transportation.
+The term "congregate housing" is used to describe a wide range of independent housing where services may vary considerably.
+Such housing may be subsidized or private pay.